vision of Christian Emergency Network (CEN) is a locally and globally connected

 - Pioneer networking efforts in areas of expertise - like Cheryl Sacks organizing prayer leaders into an Emergency Prayer Network that is ready to call up all prayer leaders for a nationwide prayer response.

 - Offer expertise - like Major Hood from The Salvation Army who provides timely accurate field information before, during and after emergency incidents, whether large or small.

 - Guide "best practices" - like Gene Grounds of Victim Relief involved in church safety and security, and in effective field chaplaincy where the Gospel is presented appropriately and sensitively.

 - Provide reports from the field on how the Church responds in a specific incident - like Sherry Buresh who is connecting the Church to disaster response organizations in her area through field operations and capacity-building.

-Here are a few of the organizations where CEN Champions are involved in a leadership capacity:
+Here are a few of the organizations where CEN Partners are involved in a leadership capacity: